 What is a Field Experience in Criminal Justice?

-A criminal justice field experience, also known as an internship, is designed to allow students to gain experience within a criminal justice agency while incorporating the experience with academic training.
-It is recommended for criminal justice majors who are not employed in the criminal justice system; however, practitioners may apply for the field experience in an area of criminal justice other than the one in which they normally function.
+Field experiences are recommended for criminal justice majors not employed in the criminal justice system.
+However, practitioners may apply for the field experience in areas of criminal justice other than the one in which she/he normally functions.

 Who May Enroll in CJ 4380 or CJ 4680?

-Arrangements must be made for the field experience well in advance of registration for the semester in which the student will be doing the field experience.
-Students may not enroll for the course until approved by the CJ Field Experience Coordinator.
+Arrangements must be made for the field experience in advance of registration for the semester in which the student will be doing the field experience.

 Are There Paid Field Experience Positions?

-Paid positions are very rare.
-Most field experiences are coordinated through the agency's volunteer office.
-In some instances the agency may provide a small stipend; however, most field experience positions are volunteer.
+- Paid Field Experience positions are very rare.
+Most field experiences are coordinated through the respective agency's volunteer office

 Where Can I Do My Field Experience?

-Students are encouraged to select an agency that is representative of the type of work they are interested in pursuing after graduation.
-The field experience location must be taken in an approved criminal justice or related agency.
-Students are not limited by those agencies on file with Career Services.
+- Students are encouraged to select an agency that represents the type of work they want to pursue after graduation.
+However, students are not limited by those agencies on file with Career Services.